 Chicken or egg?

+The logical approach to a project like this is to define a policy for a specific category of data to remove, identify where that data exists, and then delete it.
 While this makes sense in theory, technological constraints often get in the way.
 Can you accurately classify which data fits the criteria?
 Some data is far easier to identify than others, and accuracy can vary.
 Factoring these limitations into the policy-making process ensures that the policies you define are actually actionable.
+Starting from scratch can also be challenging.
+Instead, gaining an initial understanding of your data can spark conversations about good removal candidates and help test hypotheses about which policies are likely to deliver meaningful results.